singnet/das-node/README.md

 ## Features

-### AtomSpaceNode
+### DistributedAlgorithmNode

-AtomSpaceNode is an abstract class that represents a node in a network, designed for distributed processing.
+DistributedAlgorithmNode is an abstract class that represents a node in a network, designed for distributed processing.
 Users must extend this class to implement custom distributed networks.